05 Sep Secrets to Improving Territory Sales Reviews and Your Sales Strategy (5 Bold Predictions Series)

 What might you do to make a positive difference?

 Many years ago, I read a study done by the coaching profession on the power of questions.
 The conclusion piqued my interest, as it seems that the effectiveness of coaching, leading, and managing are based on the same principle – the insightfulness of the questions we ask.
-This stat popped out to me – 90% of the questions great coaches ask start with the word “what.”
+Yes, we all know that we need to ask insightful, robust, relevant, and thought-provoking questions.
+I’m reminded of this stat that popped out to me a couple of years ago – 90% of the questions great coaches ask start with the word “what.”

 In the unprecedented times we’re facing, many CEO’s are asking, “Are my sales managers able to implement our new strategies?”